 DNF is a package manager for RPM systems to install, update and remove packages.
 DNF was forked from Yum.
 Among the many improvements, it uses libsolv as a dependency resolver.
 DNF features support for plugins - which can be used to extend the core functionality of DNF -, automatic updates and parallel package downloads.

 On Leap 15.3 and on Tumbleweed DNF is available from the official repositories and can be installed without adding another repository.

 Start YaST2, select "Software Management" and search for DNF.
-Select DNF and rpm-repos-openSUSE and mark it for installation and press Accept.
+Select DNF and rpm-repos-openSUSE or libdnf-repo-config-zypp and mark them for installation and press Accept.

-If you want to use DNF as backend for PackageKit, use this command:
+If you want to use DNF as backend for PackageKit, first you should install this package: